Online Reputation Management for Small Businesses: A 2026 Playbook

 3. Review Response

 Responding to every review — positive and negative — within 24 hours.
 Consistent responses demonstrate that you value customer feedback and actively manage your business.
-AI tools can generate personalized replies in seconds to help you keep up.
+AI tools and review routing can generate personalized replies in seconds to help you keep up.

 4. Review Showcase

 Displaying your best reviews on your website, social media, and marketing materials.
-Don't let great reviews sit idle on Google — use widgets, social posts, and email campaigns to amplify them.
+Don't let great reviews sit idle on Google — use widgets and analytics tools, social posts, and email campaigns to amplify them.

 5. Negative Review Recovery